-XDB Command WDB Equivalent Meaning b loc b loc Set a breakpoint at the specified location b b Set a breakpoint at the current line ba address ba address (with -xdb), b address Set breakpoint at a code address bb $[depth]$ No equivalent (use b proc) Set breakpoint at procedure beginning bi expr.proc b class::proc cond bnum (this == expr) Set an instance breakpoint at the first executable line of $expr.proc$ bi -c expr No equivalent Set an instance breakpoint at first executable line of all non-static member functions of the instance of a class (no base classes)
+XDB Command WDB Equivalent Meaning b loc b loc Set a breakpoint at the specified location b b Set a breakpoint at the current line ba address ba address (with -xdb), b address Set breakpoint at a code address bb [depth] No equivalent (use b $proc$) Set breakpoint at procedure be- ginning bi expr.proc b class::proc cond bnum (this == expr) Set an instance breakpoint at the first executable line of $expr.proc$ bi-c expr No equivalent Set an instance breakpoint at first executable line of all non-static member functions of the instance of a class (no base classes)

-bi -C expr No equivalent Set an instance breakpoint at first executable line of all non- static member functions of the instance's class (base classes in- cluded) bpc -c class rb ^class:: Set a class breakpoint at first executable line of all member functions of the instance's class (no base classes) bpc -C class Use rb ^class:: for base classes also Set a class breakpoint at first executable line of all member functions of the class (base classes included) bpo proc rb proc Set breakpoints on overloaded functions outside a class bpo class::proc b class::proc Set breakpoints on overloaded functions in a class $\mathtt{bt}\;[depth]$ No equivalent Set trace breakpoint at procedure at specified depth on program stack bt proc b $proc$ commands $bnum$ finish c end Set trace breakpoint at proc bu [depth] bu [depth] (with -xdb).
+bi -C expr No equivalent Set an instance breakpoint at first executable line of all non- static member functions of the instance's class (base classes in- cluded) bpc -c class rb ^ class :: Set a class breakpoint at first exe- cutable line of all member func- tions of the instance's class (no base classes) bpc -C class Use rb class :: for base classes also Set a class breakpoint at first ex- ecutable line of all member func- tions of the class (base classes in- cluded) bpo proc rb proc Set breakpoints on overloaded functions outside a class bpo class::proc b class::proc Set breakpoints on overloaded functions in a class bt [depth] No equivalent Set trace breakpoint at proce- dure at specified depth on pro- gram stack bt proc b $proc$ commands $bnum$ finish c end Set trace breakpoint at proc bu [depth] bu [depth] (with -xdb).
 The finish command is equivalent to the sequence bu, c, db (to continue out of the current routine).
-Set up-level breakpoint $\mathtt{bx}\ [depth]$ bx [depth] (with -xdb) Set a breakpoint at procedure exit
+Set up-level breakpoint $\texttt{bx} \; [depth]$ bx [depth] (with -xdb) Set a breakpoint at procedure exit